Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps: Summary

-\item Observed inclination can alter the amount of detectable material to interferometric studies ($\sim10\%$ based on changing the galaxy's spatial scale on the sky).
+\item Observed inclination and position angle can alter the amount of detectable material in interferometric studies ($\sim10\%$ based on changing the galaxy's spatial scale on the sky).
 If significant misaligned gas is present, the observed position angle can have significant effects as well.

-\item Viewing a warped system at different position angles can lead to observed velocity inversions or flat rotation curves not present in the actual data.

 \end{itemize}